-Send each party (& the advisors) the completed investigation report: At least 10 days prior to the Access to the scheduled hearing Completed Why?
-Opportunity for the parties to inspect, review, & respond to the Investigation investigation report (at the hearing) Report A copy of the investigation report to 0 the TIXC and hearing officer assigned.
-Advisor of choice; or the provided advisor by the institution (If applicable) 64
+Send each party (& the advisors) the completed investigation report:

+- At least 10 days prior to the scheduled hearing - Why?
+Opportunity for the parties to inspect, review, & respond to the investigation report (at the hearing) - A copy of the investigation report to the TIXC and hearing officer assigned.

+Advisor of choice; or the provided advisor by the institution (If applicable)